ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-date/index.md

 Once the date comparator callback is provided, then the Date Filter is able to perform all the comparison operations it needs, e.g. 'Less Than', 'Greater Than' and 'Equals'.

-## Date Model vs Comparison Types
+## Filter Model

-It should be noted that the Date Filter Model represents the Date as a string in format `'YYYY-MM-DD'`, however when doing comparisons the date is provided as a JavaScript `Date` object as that's what date pickers typically work with.
+The Filter Model describes the current state of the applied Date Filter.
+The Date Filter Model represents the Date as a string in format `'YYYY-MM-DD'`, however when doing comparisons the date is provided as a JavaScript `Date` object as that's what date pickers typically work with.
 The model uses string representation to make it easier to save and avoid any timezone issues.

-## Date Filter Model

-The Filter Model describes the current state of the applied Date Filter.
 If only one [Filter Condition](/filter-conditions/) is set, this will be a `DateFilterModel`:

 <interface-documentation interfaceName='DateFilterModel' config='{"description":""}'></interface-documentation>